AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/diagnosticreport-otherdiag-atomic-1-intro.md

 This profile is intended to support point-to-point exchange between an authoring diagnostic provider and a requesting healthcare provider without the need for a ‘document’ wrapper.

-A Specialist or Other Diagnostic Report is created by an authoring diagnostic provider in response to an order for a diagnostic investigation and contains specialist or other healthcare provider’s analysis of one or more diagnostic investigation results.
+A Specialist or Other Diagnostic Report is created by an authoring diagnostic provider in response to an order for a diagnostic investigation and contains a specialist or other healthcare provider’s analysis of one or more diagnostic investigation results.
 The original diagnostic report may be attached in one or more formats (e.g. PDF and MS Word) that may contain one or more diagnostic investigation results.
 Thus the values of diagnostic report elements that are present in both a FHIR resource and an attached report shall be consistent.

 A Specialist or Other Diagnostic Report is intended to support a broad set of diagnostic reports including:
 * cardiology field - ECG, echo cardiogram, angiocardiography